opil/documentation/docs/develop/SAN/opil_api_san.md

 # SAN API and interfacing
-This section will contain information on how SAN sends information to the HMI node, and how you can query and use the available data without HMI.

 ## Standard entity format
 SAN is connected to HMI (Human Machine Interface) in OPIL, which processes the received data and monitors it/redirects to TP.